 EULER HERMES FOCUSES ON SKILLS DEVELOPMENT

-Group Director of Human Resources at Euler Hermes since 2016, Florence Lecoutre has lived in different countries.
+In charge of Human Resources function at Euler Hermes since 2016, Florence Lecoutre has lived in different countries.
 She first joined the company as CIO for Euler International in London, then CIO of Euler Hermes Benelux in Brussels.
 She became Group CIO of Euler Hermes in 2009, before taking over as Group Director of Human Resources in 2016.
+In 2020, she became Member of Board of Management, in charge of Transformation, Human Resources, Communication & ESG.
 She also took 1 year of sabbatical leave in 2015 to pursue the International Business Management Executive Program in GeorgeTown University, United States, before returning to Europe.
 This unconventional career path has shaped her dynamic, pragmatic and innovative approach.
 Her aim is to introduce new strategies to support Euler Hermes’s 5,800 employees.
 She talks to us about her views, plans and ambitions for the group.

 Euler Hermes places a great emphasis on internal skills development.
 Why is this essential for you and how are you going about it?